attinto/attinto/README.md

 ## What I Do Now

-I'm a **Data Engineer**, and a big part of my work has involved moving petabytes of data—imagine Amazon datasets, that level of scale.
-I've built pipelines that process more data in a day than most people will touch in their careers.
-I've worked with Redshift clusters so large they make your laptop feel cute.
+I'm a **Data Engineer**, and a big part of my work has involved moving petabytes of data.

 I've also built full-stack applications—backends, frontends, UIs, the whole stack—and regular websites when the project calls for it.

 But honestly?
-Some of my favorite moments are when I'm vibe coding.
+The best moment in programming is when this thing that you are working on finally works.

+Also, sometimes I do some vibe coding.
 Just testing a fresh idea, proving a concept works, no pressure.
-That's where the fun lives.

 ### The Stack I Work With

 **Cloud & Infrastructure**
 ![AWS](https://img.shields.io/badge/AWS-232F3E?style=flat&logo=amazon-aws&logoColor=white)

 AWS is my home base.
 My favorite service? **Lambda**.
 Here's why: most courses teach you how to program, but they never teach you how to execute your code somewhere other than your laptop.

-Lambda changed how I think about deploying logic—fast, scalable, and without managing servers.
+Lambda changed how I think about deploying logic—fast, scalable, and without managing servers.(I also like docker)

 I've also spent serious time with enormous Redshift clusters, S3 data lakes, Glue, Step Functions, and pretty much every data service AWS offers.